Hickok–Tutt shootout: Failed negotiations

 Although Tutt had humiliated his rival, Hickok's ultimatum essentially forced his hand.
 To go back on his very public boast would make everyone think he was afraid of Hickok, and so long as he intended to stay in Springfield, he could not afford to show cowardice.
 The next day, he arrived at the town square around 10:00 a.m. with Hickok's watch openly hanging from his waist pocket.
 The word quickly spread that Tutt was making good on his pledge to humiliate Hickok, reaching Hickok's own ears within an hour.

 According to the testimony of Eli Armstrong (and supported by two other witnesses, John Orr and Oliver Scott), Hickok met Tutt at the square and discussed the terms of the watch's return.
 Tutt now demanded $45.
-Armstrong tried to convince Tutt to accept the original $35 and negotiate for the rest later, but Hickok was still adamant that he only owed $25.
+Armstrong tried to convince Tutt to accept the original $35 and negotiate for the rest later, but Hickok was still adamant that he owed only $25.
 Tutt then held the watch in front of Hickok and stated he would accept no less than $45.
-Both then said they did not want to fight and they went for a drink together.
+Both then said they did not want to fight and went for a drink together.
 Tutt soon left, however, returning once again to the square, still wearing the watch.